Festivals in India

 NAVRATRI – A 9 day festival of colours and chaos

 Among other Hindu festivals in India, Navaratri is another festival of great importance.
-The festival is celebrated with a number of rituals along with grand celebrations that include traditional dance gatherings (Garba) and involves the participation of several communities that come together as one.
-This auspicious festival is a nine day celebration to worship Goddess Durga.
-Nine days are to honor the nine incarnations of the Goddess.
-Besides offering prayers and worshiping the goddess, traditional celebrations also include the ritual of fasting during this period.
-Though the festival comes twice a year, it is celebrated with sheer grandeur in the latter half of the year.
+A grand celebration that comes along with a number of rituals.
+This includes traditional dance gatherings (Garba) and involves the participation of several communities that come together as one.
+This auspicious festival is a nine-day celebration to worship Goddess Durga.
+Nine days are to honour the nine incarnations of the Goddess.
+Besides offering prayers and worshipping the goddess, traditional celebrations also include the ritual of fasting during this period.
+You can witness this festival twice a year.
+However, we must admit that the latter one is a lot more grand.

-Unmissable experience – The delicious food prepared in honor of the goddess as an offering and for those who are observing a fast.
-The colourful traditional indian attire and the rituals followed by the dance festivities are a sight worth witnessing
+Unmissable experience – Preparing delicious food in honour of the Goddess.
+This also works as an offering for those who are observing a fast.
+Also, the colourful traditional Indian attire and the rituals followed by the dance festivities are a sight worth witnessing

-Best places to celebrate Navratri – Navratri is celebrated in different ways all across the country.
-Gujarat is definitely one of the best states to witness these celebrations.
-The grand dance gatherings, the excitement along with devotion and the eye catching
+Best places to witness this celebration – India is diverse in many ways.
+Accordingly, Navratri has a different charm in each region all across the country.
+However, Gujarat is definitely one of the best states to witness it.
+The grand dance gatherings, the excitement along with devotion are eye-catching.

-Held in Pushkar, Rajasthan, the famous camel fair is a 15 day festival.
-We see it as less of a festival and more of an interesting gathering between cattle and camel traders who come together for trade purposes.
+Held in Pushkar, Rajasthan, the famous camel fair is a 15-day festival.
+We see it as less of a festival and more of an interesting gathering between cattle and camel traders.
+The main purpose of this gathering is for trade purposes.

 The first five days are for camel trading and fair activities in the outskirts of the city.
-The camels are beautifully adorned for this ocassion.
-There are camel beauty pageants, dancing contests, races and more.
+Many activities such as dancing contests, races and camel beauty pageants also take place in this fair.
+The camel traders decorate the camels so they can win the pageant.
 Musicians, acrobats, dancers, magicians, carousel rides; this fair has everything you’ve always associated India with.
-If you’re looking to witness an old-school tradition celebration, this is just the place to be.
+Accordingly, if you’re looking to witness an old-school tradition celebration, this is just the place to be.

 Towards the end of this festival, Hindu pilgrims flood to the city and conduct rituals in the holy Pushkar lake.
-The final night, thousands celebrate by lighting up the lake with oil lamps and Fireworks adorning the skyline of this small town.
+On the final night, thousands celebrate by lighting up the lake with oil lamps.
+A beautiful sight to see as fireworks adorn the skyline of this small town.

-If you’re planning on visiting Rajasthan during the fair, book well in advance and be prepared for the extravagent rates, 10 times more than they would be at any other given point of time.
-Quick piece of advice, be careful of “Godmen” and other freeloaders trying to fleece you.
-If you plan on visiting Rajasthan at length, while still attending the festival, heres a guide on exploring this vibrant state.
+If you’re planning on visiting Rajasthan during the fair, book well in advance.
+Else, you might end up spending 10 times more than the regular rates.
+A quick piece of advice, be careful of ‘Godmen’ and other freeloaders trying to fleece you.
+If you plan on visiting Rajasthan at length, while still attending the festival, here’s a guide on exploring this vibrant state.

-The Pushkar fair is one of India’s largest camel, horse and cattle fairs.
-Cultural events and competitions take place here that attract both domestic and international travellers from all over the world.
+The Pushkar fair is one of India’s largest camel, horse and cattle fairs

-Travelling to India and still hoping to witness atleast one of these festivals in India?
+Travelling to India and still hoping to witness at least one of these festivals in India?
 Or looking to find out what other festivals you could experience during your travel dates?
-Plan your trip with us now and we’ll help make sure you experience the vibrant cultural of India, be it the festivals, the tribal villages, the local artisans or local religious traditions.
+Plan your trip with us now and we’ll help make sure you experience the vibrant culture of India, be it the festivals, the tribal villages, the local artisans or local religious traditions.

 helping you travel your way